Early Life and Education of Robert Kraft: A Complete Timeline

 In June 2017, Kraft, along with several NFL Hall of Famers, traveled to Israel for the grand opening of the new Kraft Family Sports Campus.

-In 2017, Kraft donated $1 million to Donald Trump's inauguration day celebrations.
+In 2017, Kraft donated $1 million to Donald Trump's inauguration day celebrations and had made donations to his presidential campaign as well.

-In 2017, Robert Kraft supported former Patriot Ryan O'Callaghan when he publicly came out as gay.
+In 2017, after former Patriot Ryan O'Callaghan publicly came out as gay, Kraft supported him and invited him to a reception.

 In 2018, Kraft donated $10 million to Combined Jewish Philanthropies of Greater Boston for the renovation of its headquarters in downtown Boston.